Teach Me Spanish: A Step-by-Step Guide for Beginners

 Before the end of this week, have your first conversation with a native Spanish speaker.
 I know it’s a scary prospect, but don’t skip over this part!
 It’s the only way you’ll actually learn Spanish.

-Where do you find native speaker to practise with?
-I recommend italki, which will hook you up with Spanish speakers you can chat with over Skype.
-It gives you the option of meeting with a Spanish teacher (paid, though not expensive) or a language exchange partner (free).
+Where do you find native speakers to practise with?
+I recommend Preply (our review is here), which will hook you up with Spanish speakers with whom you can chat over Skype.
+It gives you the option of meeting with a Spanish teacher (paid, though not expensive) or a language exchange partner (for free).

 Whatever you do, do not skip this step.
 It’s essential to learning the language, and the earlier you get started, the quicker you’ll progress.

-If you’ve got the money (and it can be as little as $5) I recommend you do your first Spanish conversation with a teacher rather than a language exchange partner.
-Teachers are more likely to be patient with your slow speaking speed and your mistakes, and they’ll be experienced in helping you focus your learning efforts.
+If you’ve got the money (it can be as little as $5) I recommend you do your first Spanish conversation with a teacher rather than a language exchange partner.
+Teachers are more likely to be patient with your slow speaking speed and your mistakes.
+They’ll also be experienced in helping you focus your learning efforts.

 Language exchanges, on the other hand, are free.
 However, the downside is that you have to spend half the time helping your exchange partner speak your native language.
 Plus language exchange partners are likely to be less experienced in teaching a language.

 Be sure to arrange with the tutor in advance to keep the lesson entirely in Spanish.
 This ensures that you’ll have a chance to practice all of the Spanish you’ve learned so far.